Surbeck Laboratory for Advanced Imaging: https://radiology.ucsf.edu/research/centers/surbeck

 Biomedical Imaging Research Support Services: https://radiology.ucsf.edu/research/core-services

 Dr. Vigneron’s research was initially focused on developing 3D MR spectroscopic imaging for the non-invasive assessment of brain tumor metabolism.
 Another major research interest of Dr. Vigneron’s is the characterization of prostate cancer using novel MR metabolic imaging techniques.
 Developing specialized acquisitions techniques for prostate cancer MRSI has been a major project for Dr. Vigneron and his group.
 These techniques have now been used in over 8000 research and clinical studies at UCSF.
 He also has led technical development aspects for the UCSF Hyperpolarized (HP) Carbon-13 MR molecular imaging program and is the PI for 6 projects including NIH P41 center grant, 2 RO1's, a P01, and a Bioengineering Research Partnership (BRP U01) focused on this new stable isotope molecular MR imaging approach.
-This exciting new technology detects not only the uptake of the HP molecule but also its metabolism in vivo.
+This exciting new technology detects not only the uptake of the HP molecule, but also its metabolic conversion rates in vivo.

 Dr. Vigneron obtained his BA in Chemistry from Wesleyan University in Middletown, Connecticut in 1983, and he received his PhD in Pharmaceutical Chemistry from UCSF in 1988 for his graduate work on applying new MRI techniques for characterizing disease and therapy response.
 In 1990, he completed a postdoctoral fellowship from the Fox Chase Cancer Center in Philadelphia and in 1991 he completed a postdoctoral fellowship from UCSF.